ArdaxHz/publoader/publoader/extensions/CONTRIBUTING.md

 Fields with `Optional[]` can be left as null, fields without must be populated.

 - `chapter_timestamp: datetime.datetime`.
 Datetime object of when the chapter was published.
+This is updated to be timezone-aware.
 - `chapter_expire: Optional[datetime.datetime]`.
 Datetime object of when the chapter expires, if the chapter does not expire, this can be null.
+This is updated to be timezone-aware.
 - `chapter_title: Optional[str]`.
 Chapter title.
 - `chapter_number: Optional[str]`.
 Chapter number, must follow the MangaDex chapter number regex.
 - `chapter_language: str`.
 ISO-639-2 code.